Useful links to important financial aid and related resources for you and/or your parent(s).

 Apply for over 300 unique scholarship opportunities at Bakersfield College by completing one simple application.

-If you’re required to do so, register for the U.S. Selective Service.
+If you’re required to do so, register for the U.S. Selective Service or obtain verification of a past registration.

 If you are required to submit an IRS tax return transcript for verification purposes, you can order one for FREE from IRS Get Transcript.